 2. How have you elevated someone from mediocrity to greatness?

 Growing up, I played a lot of competitive sports and to this day, I hate to lose.
-I’m a competitor and I feel I bring out that same competitiveness in people.
-I’ve had lots of personal one on one battles with people in team sports and I know that I’ve brought out the best in some of them because they wanted to beat ME so bad.
+I’m a competitor and I in sports I would find healthy ways to bring out that same sort of competitiveness in people and challenge them to challenge me, to make me better.

-With what I do on Your Inner Skinny and my personal training, my goal is to urge people, to push them and lift them to be a competitor in life and to and help bring out that greatness in themselves that they may not even know they have.
+With what I do on in this blog and in the gym with my clients and in classes, my goal is to motivate people, to push them and lift them to be a competitor in life and to and help bring out that greatness in themselves that they may not even know they have.

 3. How would you spend an ideal day off with no financial limits?